 The Times initially laid the blame on the format, with "Forgettable quiz show hosted by the splendid Les Dawson, who could do with a better outlet for his talent", but later seemed to pass the blame on to Les himself with "Les is on hand with the dreadful jokes".
 Local newspapers had it as "Les Dawson does his very best but rarely has a more deeply moronic game show besmirched our Saturday night screens".

-Les was not oblivious to the bad reaction to the show, writing in No Tears For The Clown that: "The reviews were all ghastly, the ratings were so low the only people who watched it lived in a submarine, and frankly Fast Friends put a man-sized nail in my theatrical coffin."
+that: "The reviews were all ghastly, the ratings were so low the only people who watched it lived in a submarine, and frankly Fast Friends put a man-sized nail in my theatrical coffin."

 At this point it should be clear that this is more of a general overview of Fast Friends, rather than episode-specific.
 While the top few episodes are genuinely a bit better than the others, this is a very "samey" show, so there's not really anything to separate most of them.
 Everyone involved is a member of the public, so there's not really much difference, no Roy Kinnear turning up in a mock-bad mood, or Frank Carson trying to steal the show.